Frequently asked Questions about Radiation Protection

 The recommendations in the guidance are to ensure the way we practice and the care we give is equal for everyone.
 Equity means ensuring there is opportunity for all individuals to access the same level of care.
 We do not believe the recommendations disadvantage any group.
 The pilot studies did not report that patients felt disadvantaged or offended by being asked about the possibility of pregnancy where it was appropriate to do so.

 Yes.
 An employer can choose to use any written procedure if the procedure and the way it is appliedensures that trans or non-binary individuals can be assured of safe, effective and equitable care.
-Any professional can use their judgement but must work in line with their employer’s procedures.
+Any professional can use their judgement and they must work in line with their employer’s procedures.
 The same procedure should be applied to everyone in the same risk group.

 Yes.
 Trans and non-binary (TNBI) people are represented in all communities not just large cities.
 It may be necessary to work with local TNBI groups to understand what the needs or barriers are to healthcare in your local area.
 Training should be tailored to meet the local need.